Over 40 Mosquito Bite Itch Relief Tips

 - Mouthwash

-- Vinegar (apply directly to bite or take a hot bath with 2 cups of vinegar in the water)
+- Vinegar (full strength or take a hot bath with 2 cups of vinegar added to the tub)

 - Honey